apluslms/a-plus/README.md

 for the A+ learning system.
 A farm of individual grading servers can be setup to handle large amount of submissions.

 The grader is implemented on Django 1.7 (`grader/settings.py`) and grading queue on Celery 3.1 (`grader/tasks.py`).
+The application is tested on both Python 2.7 and 3.4.
 Actual grading is typically executed via shell scripts in a Linux chroot sandbox.
 On an Ubuntu system the sandbox can be created with the `manage_sandbox.sh` script.

 The grader can be run stand alone without the full stack to test graders in the local system environment.
 The grader is designed to be extended for different courses and exercise types.
 Course and exercise configuration is in `exercises` directory where exercise documentation and examples are available.

 Installing for development
 ==========================